 How to Make It

 It’s really quite simple to make whipped coffee… if you have an electric mixer that is.
 I’ve heard of people hand whipping it until utter fatigue.
 Do yourself a favor if you ever make anything whipped.
 Get an electric mixer or inversion bowl.
 I honestly have made it this long without one, but I also haven’t successfully made cream whip or anything else whipped.
 So just for this recipe, I bought one at the store.
-You can get the same one, a Cuisinart one you can find on Amazon if you need one as well!
+You can get the same one, a Cuisinart one, on Amazon!

 Does this whipped coffee recipe have to be made with instant coffee?

 I’ve heard that other people are able to get the cocoa powder to whip without the coffee but that it takes significantly longer.
 Like 20 minutes.
 I am struggling to find the reasoning behind this.
 I did notice that it seemed important how much moisture was combined with the dry ingredients.
 Since making this with honey makes the mixture moister and thus harder to whip, I added more dry ingredients.
 The reason the instant coffee whips well has much to do with the drying process of the coffee granules.
-Mixing in cocoa with the instant coffee and swapping honey for sugar produced a similar, pudding-like result.
+Mixing cocoa with instant coffee and swapping honey for sugar produced a similar, pudding-like result.

 Is this whipped coffee healthy?